-The NAEP program has established procedures to include and accommodate as many English language learners as possible in NAEP assessments.
-All English language learners selected for the NAEP sample who have been in United States schools for one year or more should be included in the National Assessment.
+The NAEP program has established procedures to include and accommodate as many ELLs as possible in NAEP assessments.
+All ELLs selected for the NAEP sample who have been in U.S. schools for one year or more should be included in the National Assessment.
 One year or more shall be defined as one full academic year before the year of the assessment.
 School staff make the decisions about whether to include ELL students in the NAEP assessments, and which testing accommodations, if any, they should receive.
 The NAEP program furnishes tools to assist school personnel in making those decisions.

 A sample of students is first selected at each grade level being tested.
-Students are selected for participation in the NAEP assessments without regard to English language learner (or disability) status.
+Students are selected for participation in the NAEP assessments without regard to ELL (or disability) status.
 Accommodations should be offered that maximize meaningful participation, are responsive to the student's level of English proficiency, and maintain the knowledge and skills being assessed as defined in this framework.